Local volunteer dies in early morning crash

 “He will be greatly missed by all,” CALS Chief Chris Shannon stated.
 “Marcus always had a smile and was willing to do anything to help out our organization and its members.”

-Email inquiries to both Baltimore City Fire Department and Calvert Advanced Life Support had not been returned at press time.

-In addition to Calvert Advanced Life Support, Paxton was a member of the Bay District Volunteer Fire Department.
+In addition to CALS, Paxton was a member of the Bay District Volunteer Fire Department.
 He also held a part-time job with the Charles County Department of Emergency Services.
 A department Facebook post noted Paxton worked in the emergency medical technician division and “was a valued part of our DES family.”

 On Monday, St. Mary’s County Commissioners’ President Randy Guy (R) announced that both the state and county flags would be immediately lowered to half-staff in Paxton’s memory.